 From May to November, North Carolina catches a major wave of sea turtle nesting and hatching, which spans the East Coast all the way down to Florida.
-During this time, sea turtles as old as 30 years of age will travel thousands of miles back to their birthplace just to lay their eggs on the same beach they originally hatched from.
+During this time, sea turtles as old as 30 years of age will travel thousands of miles to lay their eggs on the same beach they originally hatched from.

 The Journey to Sea

 Once on land, the mother turtle will begin by digging a large hole sometimes up to 2 feet deep and laying on average 120 eggs per nest.
 Some mothers can lay up to 150 eggs at a time!
 Then the mother will fill the hole back up and return to the sea.
 A couple months later the turtles will hatch, and head straight to the water, traveling all the way to the Gulf Stream nearly 50 miles offshore.

 Once they hatch it’s even more dangerous for them with only about 1 in 1000 surviving the first year, due to environmental risks and challenges they face along the way.
 Hatchlings often fall prey to birds, crabs, and other crustaceans or suffer from the effects of pollution and destruction of their homes.

 Protection and Preservation

 It’s an exciting phenomenon to witness and something the Crystal Coast holds near and dear to our hearts.
 The best advice is to steer clear, do not disturb and enjoy from afar.